Right now only, you can buy the course for a 10% discount.

 What does Big Data and Analytics Mean?

-For financial companies, all data is an option to monitor transactions in real-time and ensure compliance with legislation by all market participants.
+For financial institutions, all data is an option to monitor transactions in real-time and ensure compliance with legislation by all market participants.

 It is in the financial sector that illegal activities are very dynamic and difficult to control because of the ever-increasing transaction volumes, innovative ways to launder money using digital currencies, and the increasing complexity of fraudulent schemes.